Running tests

 chromedriver --port=4444 &

-You can launch the iOS simulator and run tests on the simulator as follows:
+flutter -d emulator-5554 test integration_test You can launch the iOS simulator and run tests as follows:

 flutter emulators --launch apple_ios_simulator